Asset 1 Asset 4 Orloff Hotel

 Draw in the serenity of your surroundings

 The Orloff Hotel is located on the west side of the port in a very calm area, approximately a 5-minute walk, on foot, from the hydrofoil peer.
 For heavy luggage, there are porters on Hydra docks and donkeys that carry everything.
 Upon request, if the hotel is informed in advance about arrival time, it can arrange a transfer to and from the port with a donkey or a carriage.
-Price is approximately 10€.
+Price depending on the number and the weight of luggage.
+Payment directly to the porter in cash.

 From the Cathedral in the middle of the port, you take the first street on the left after the clock tower and follow the street signs to the old pharmacy.
 After about 80 meters just after Anita’s restaurant, you will see the pharmacy with the yellow windows on your left and the high walls and blue windows of Orloff boutique hotel on your right.